epfl-si/jahia2wp/docs/HOWTOs/UPDATE_THEME.md

         jahia2wp $ git status
-        jahia2wp $ git commit -am "updated wp-content with content of last sprint"
+        jahia2wp $ git commit -am "updated wp-content with content of last sprint" jahia2wp $ git push

-5. Create PR on github
+5. Create PR on [github](https://github.com/epfl-idevelop/jahia2wp/branches).
+You probably can use your CHANGELOG description as the description of your PR